protagolabs/HarryPotter-memory/README.md

 # HarryPotter-memory
-test case of human-like memory-retrieve system
+test case of human-like memory-retrieve system using HarryPotter Books.